Thursday, September 21, 2017

 Brown Sugar-Maple Glazed Thighs

-A few years ago I shared a recipe for Man-Pleasing Chicken.
+A few years ago I shared a recipe for Maple-Glazed Chicken.
 The recipe is amazing, but I decided to tweak it one day.
 My family all agreed that they preferred my version of the recipe.
 Try both recipes and let me know in the comments which one you like best.
 This recipe is adapted for my large family.

 Brown Sugar- Maple Glazed Thighs